ayonli/open-channel/README.md

 ## API

 - `openChannel(connectionListener: (socket: net.Socket) => void): ProcessChannel`
+- `openChannel(name: string, connectionListener: (socket: net.Socket) => void): ProcessChannel`
+    - `name` The name of the channel.
+It's required to set a unique name of the channel when you have multiple channels on the same machine.
     - `connectionListener` is set for `net.createServer()`.

 - `channel.connect(timeout?: number): net.Socket` Gets the socket client that